 But in 1936 there was a crack in the façade.
 Kolodney was found guilty of forcing women in his shop to work overtime.
 He received a paltry fine.
-A few more attempts at unionization were thwarted.
+A few subsequent attempts at unionization were thwarted.
 Kolodney insisted his workers were happy; ILGWU organizers said the workers were being intimidated.

 March, 1941: It was an extraordinary sight.
 Women in prison uniforms marched back and forth in front of the Kolodney & Meyers Company, as Elite was now known.
 Heading up this parade was a uniformed “prison guard,” wearing sunglasses and carrying a police baton.
 The “prisoners” carried signs reading “Don’t be chained to your machine for less than you deserve,” and “Join the ILGWU.”

-It was March 1941, and 21-year old Feigel Levine, who portrayed the guard, had staged this colorful protest to draw attention to the ILGWU’s re-appearance.
-She was later arrested for driving a sound truck up and down Capitol Avenue in front of Kolodney’s business.
+Feigel Levine, 21, portrayed the guard, and had staged this colorful protest to draw attention to the ILGWU’s re-appearance.
+The young organizer was later arrested for driving a sound truck up and down Capitol Avenue in front of Kolodney’s business.

 On April 22, Kolodney workers were again on strike, although by now it was a new generation.
-There were now 500 workers in his Hartford and New Britain plants.
+There were 500 workers employed at his Hartford and New Britain plants.
 On this first day, 200 strikers were looking like an army without guns, dressed in smart strike uniforms with overseas caps that read ILGWU, and “Kolodney Striker” sashes over their shoulders.
 Two days later, Lucille Uccello was arrested, accused of striking a scab.
 She and her brother Salvatore had come from Italy in 1920 when she was fourteen years old.

 Kolodney was active too.
 He had four strikers arrested for assault and battery.
 Two of them, Mort Goodman and Ann Mascariella, were found guilty, based on accusations made by scabs.
 In July, Kolodney sued to limit the number of pickets in front of his plant.
 His motion was denied in Superior Court.

 One photo of the picket line showed the strikers in their Sunday best.
 They were reading PM, a daily news periodical not unlike Life magazine.
-PM, however was a progressive publication and very pro-labor, so the strikers expected sympathetic coverage.
+PM, however was a progressive publication and very pro-labor, so the strikers were anxious for sympathetic coverage.